openresty/lua-nginx-module/README.markdown

 **phase:** *content*

-Basically the same as `content_by_lua`, except the code to be executed is in the file specified by `<path-lua-script>`.
+Basically the same as [content_by_lua](http://wiki.nginx.org/NginxHttpLuaModule#content_by_lua), except the code to be executed is in the file specified by `<path-lua-script>`.

 Nginx variables can be used in `<path-to-lua-script>` string, in order to provide greater flexibility in practice.
 But this feature must be used carefully, so is not recommend for beginners.

 When the Lua code cache is on (this is the default), the user code is loaded once at the first request and cached.
 Nginx config must be reloaded if you modified the file and expected to see updated behavior.
-You can disable the Lua code cache by setting `lua_code_cache` `off` in your `nginx.conf` file.
+You can disable the Lua code cache by setting [lua_code_cache](http://wiki.nginx.org/NginxHttpLuaModule#lua_code_cache) `off` in your `nginx.conf` file.

 rewrite_by_lua_file
 -------------------